AUDIENCE: K-12 TEACHERS, PRINCIPALS, ASSISTANT PRINCIPALS, INDIGENOUS COACHES, AND OTHER SCHOOL LEADERS ARE ENCOURAGED TO ATTEND.

 Wanda is part of the development team for the Elementary Math Professional Learning project.

-This self-paced course will be open from January 4th - February 5th, 2021.
-To receive a certificate of completion participants must complete course work during this time.
+This self-paced course will be open from April 6th - May 7th, 2021.
 Sorry, no extensions will be provided.

 Estimated time of completion of the full eCourse is approximately 15-20 hours.
 Total completion time will vary for individuals dependent on the level of participation within the course.